Dyed In The Wool

 To prove the efficacy of wool, I decided to wear a wool shirt for 100 days straight.
 The wool shirt I wore was actually made by my family’s business, Pendleton Woolen Mills™.
 The shirt went with me everywhere—snowboarding in New York, salsa dancing in Brooklyn, holidays in Oregon—and I took a selfie every day as proof of wear.
 With the help of two friends, we launched the “Better Button Down” on the crowdfunding platform, Kickstarter.

 The 100 day concept went viral and Wool&Prince presold 3,000 shirts in ten days.
 Cool Materials, Gizmodo, Jay Leno, David Letterman, CNN.com, Fast Company, The Today Show, and Oprah Magazine were a few of the outlets that picked up the story.
 My dream of starting a business became a reality.
+(If you wear one of our shirts for 100 days straight, your next shirt is on us.)

 What Should We Do Next?